 Questions about the ethics of affirmative action have been frequently

-the impact of injustice and diversifying American institutions
+impact of injustice and diversifying American institutions at all levels.

-at all levels.
-Critics point to the value of a color-blind, sex-blind
+Critics point to the value of a color-blind, sex-blind society.
+A series

 moral philosophers reach very different conclusions.
 If we view the issues

-well-informed people differ; and sometimes express their
+Intelligent, well-informed people differ; and sometimes express their

 carefully considering a network of concepts, issues, and arguments.

 Remember, this is a complex issue.
 Ariadne's Thread is only a guide to some of its pathways.
 As always, the arguments on Ariadne have their own limitations of perspective.
 Several of the books in the bibliography are anthologies that include moral arguments on different sides of the issues.
 Some take perspectives that are not well represented in Ariadne's text.
 You may find them useful in developing your views.

 to Ariadne by email.
-You can also submit arguments and
+You can also submit arguments and counter-arguments

 Click here to go to Ariadne's home page.